Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 We are going to start out by deploying a Kubernetes cluster using Platform9.

+- Bare Metal: 2-3 Bare Metal Nodes (<https://platform9.com/docs/kubernetes/get-started-bare-metal>)
+- VM: with 2-3 Virtual Machines Nodes (<https://platform9.com/docs/kubernetes/get-started-bare-metal>)

-We will access the cluster using kubectl.
+We will access the cluster using kubectl, which means we will need to install kubectl (<https://kubernetes.io/docs/tasks/tools/#kubectl>)

 ### Configure Storage with the CSI HostPath Driver